 This applies mostly to the exam itself but also if you're practicing with timed essays, PTs, or MBE sessions.
 Try to stick to a time budget, especially for PTs.
-My PT Toolkit emphasizes starting to write at the halfway mark no matter what.
+My PT Toolkit emphasizes starting to write at the halfway mark no matter what because not finishing the PT is a common pitfall.